IEA-Paris/PPIAS/articles/another-destruction-of-nature-is-possible-part-1-genesis-and-structure-of-a-theological-political-concept.md

 Must legally recognized agency necessarily take the form of will?
 And what about vital cycles that produce agency because they unfold processes, structures and functions that are open to chance and contingency, even if not exactly in the form of will?
 Should not we give them the dignity of subjects?
 These questions show us how the generalization of the category of the subject to non-human entities leads to a better understanding of how we are affected by that which does not necessarily bear our image, how we are caused by that which removes us from our supposed autonomy.
 In this way, a different concept of freedom can be generated.
 It makes possible the emergence of a different figure of the political subject.
 And perhaps this change can explain why Ecuador will be the scene of an unprecedented decision.
 In 2023, in a plebiscite, 58.3% of the electorate decided to prevent oil exploration in Block 43 of the Yasuni Park.
 In other words, the economic order could be challenged in a place where what we call nature is no longer just an object to be exploited.

-# References

-Agamben, G. (2008).
-Le règne et la gloire.
-Homo sacer, II, 2.
-Seuil.
-Paris, France.

-Arneil, B. (1996).
-John Locke and America: the defence of English colonialism.
-Oxford University Press.
-Oxford, United Kingdom.

-Augustine, A. (2014).
-The City of God, Volume II.
-Project Gutenberg.
-Ebook. \[EBook #45305] <https://www.gutenberg.org/files/45305/45305-h/45305-h.htm>

-Charbonnier, P. (2021).
-Affluence and freedom: An environmental history of political ideas.
-Polity Press.
-Cambridge, United Kingdom.

-CRE.
-(2008).
-Constitución de la República del Ecuador.
-Recuperado el, 8. https://www.gob.ec/sites/default/files/regulations/2020-06/CONSTITUCION%202008.pdf

-Derrida, J. (2003).
-Voyous: Deux essais sur la raison.
-Galilée.
-Paris, France.

-Gabriel, M., Horn, C., Katsman, A., Krull, W., Lippold, A. L., Pelluchon, C., & Venzke, I. (2022).
-Towards a New Enlightenment-The Case for Future-Oriented Humanities.
-The New Institute.
-Hamburg, Germany. https://doi.org/ 10.1515/978383946570

-Graeber, D. & Wengrow, D. (2021).
-Au commencement était...
-Une nouvelle histoire de l'humanité.
-Les Liens qui Libèrent.
-Paris, France. <https://doi.org/10.4000/anabases.15084>

-Goodwin, G. (1607).
-AVTOMACHIA, OR The SELF-CONFLICT of a Christian.
-Printed by MELCH.
-Bradwood for Edward Blovnt.
-London. https://ota.bodleian.ox.ac.uk/repository/xmlui/bitstream/handle/20.500.12024/A01887/A01887.html?sequence=5

-Frankfurt, H. (1971).
-Freedom of the will and the concept of a person.
-The Journal of Philosophy, vol. 68, pp. 5-20.

-Foucault, M. (2021).
-Les aveux de la chair.
-Gallimard.
-Paris, France.

-Hui, Y. (2020).
-Tecnodiversidade.
-Ubu Editora.
-São Paulo, Brasil.

-Kojève, A., & Copin, J. (2021).
-L'origine chrétienne de la science moderne.
-Précédé de" Mathématiques et Incarnation".
-Hermann.
-Paris, France. <https://www.editions-hermann.fr/livre/9791037003720>

-Kouvélakis, S. (2019).
-La critique défaite. Émergence et domestication de la Théorie critique.
-Amsterdam éditions.
-Paris, France.

-Latour, B. (2013).
-Nous n'avons jamais été modernes: essai d'anthropologie symétrique.
-La découverte.
-Paris, France.

-Locke, J. (1967).
-Two Treatises of Government.
-Cambridge University Press.
-Cambridge, United Kingdom.

-Locke, J. (2007).
-Essays concerning human understanding.
-Cambridge University Press.
-Cambridge, United Kingdom. <https://doi.org/10.1017/CCOL0521834333>

-Malm, A. (2023).
-Avis de tempête: Nature et culture dans un monde qui se réchauffe, Éditions La Fabrique, 240 p. <https://journals.openedition.org/vertigo/42032>

-Marx, Karl (1992) \[1844].
-Economic and Philosophical Manuscripts.
-Early Writings.
-Translated by Livingstone, Rodney; Benton, Gregory.
-London: Penguin Classics. pp. 279--400.

-Rorty, R. (2009).
-Philosophy and the Mirror of Nature.
-Princeton university press.
-Princeton, United States of America.

-Sepúlveda, J.G.D.
-(2016).
-Demócrates segundo o de las justas causas de la guerra contra los indios.
-Clásicos de Historia. <https://archive.org/details/sepulveda-juan-gines-de.-democrates-segundo-o-de-las-justas-causas-2016/mode/2up>

-Streeck, W. (2014).
-Buying time: The delayed crisis of democratic capitalism.
-Verso Books.
-London, United Kingdom.

-Weber, M. (2004).
-L'éthique protestante et l'esprit du capitalisme.
-Gallimard.
-Paris, France.

-# Footnotes

-<1> On the relationship between modern physics and Christian religion, see for example Kojève & Copin (2021).
+[^1]: On the relationship between modern physics and Christian religion, see for example Kojève & Copin (2021).

-<2> As we can see in Latour (2006).
+[^2]: As we can see in Latour (2006).

-<3> As we see in Weber (2004).
+[^3]: As we see in Weber (2004).

-<4> The consequences of such a conception have been well developed by Derrida (2003).
+[^4]: The consequences of such a conception have been well developed by Derrida (2003).
 On the theological nature of the notion of will, see also Agamben (2008).

-<5> On the notion of second-order desire, see Frankfurt (1971).
+[^5]: On the notion of second-order desire, see Frankfurt (1971).

-<6> Foucault (2021, p.334) understood this point well when he said: "Fallen man has not fallen under a law or a force that subjugates him entirely: a schism marks his own will, which divides, turns against itself and escapes what it can will.
+[^6]: Foucault (2021, p.334) understood this point well when he said: "Fallen man has not fallen under a law or a force that subjugates him entirely: a schism marks his own will, which divides, turns against itself and escapes what it can will.
 This is the principle, fundamental in Augustine, of reciprocal inobedience, of disobedience in return.
 The revolt in man reproduces the revolt against God".

-<7> See, among others Sepulveda (2016).
+[^7]: See, among others Sepulveda (2016).

-<8> On this subject, see Rorty (2009).
+[^8]: On this subject, see Rorty (2009).

-<9> On this subject, see Arneil (1996).
+[^9]: On this subject, see Arneil (1996).